indianpanthertv/beautiful-jekyll/_posts/2016-02-27-jnu-agitation.md

 Bharata bhagya vidhata.
 Jaya he, jaya he, jaya he,
 Jaya jaya jaya, jaya he!
-And Just so You know!
+And Just so You know!</blockquote>
 They mean this -_-

-> Thou art the ruler of the minds of all people,
+<blockquote> Thou art the ruler of the minds of all people,
 Dispenser of India’s destiny.
 Thy name rouses the hearts of the Punjab,
 Sind, Gujarat, and Maratha,